ranvis/php-ext-cbor/README.md

 CBOR `unsigned integer` and `negative integer` are translated to PHP `int`.
 The value must be within the range PHP can handle (`PHP_INT_MIN`..`PHP_INT_MAX`).
 This is -2\**63..2\**63-1 on 64-bit PHP, which is narrower than CBOR's -2\**64..2\**64-1.
+If decoding data contains out-of-range value, an exception is thrown.

 #### Floating-Point Numbers